We’ll help with that.

 Always save YouTube thumbnails as JPG/JPEG files.
 It’s the best format for YouTube’s requirements and compression.

-Pro Tip: With JPG thumbnails, you’re avoiding the extra black bars that sometimes come with PNG images that aren’t the right size.
+Pro Tip: With JPG thumbnails that are properly sized, you’re avoiding the extra black bars that sometimes come with images that don’t follow the size requirements.

 For more on this, make sure to read our thumbnail size and format guide, where we’re explaining everything about thumbnail requirements.